 It will have traditional doors (i.e. no gullwing design) and its engine, an AMG-built V-8, mounted up front.
 It’s not clear if all-wheel drive will be offered, but given AMG’s newfound love of all-wheel-drive cars it’s entirely possible.
-Another indication that all-wheel drive may at least be offered is the sighting of a Nissan GT-R testing alongside it in some of the shots.
+Another indication that all-wheel drive may at least be offered is the sighting of a Nissan GT-R testing alongside in some of the shots.

 We do know it will be significantly smaller than the SLS, as the spy shots confirm, meaning a lighter curb weight.
 A new aluminum spaceframe structure has been developed, which should help keep weight at or below 3,300 pounds.
 The SLS, which also features aluminum construction, weighs more than 3,600 pounds.

-One likely engine option is a version of AMG's latest 5.5-liter twin-turbo V-8, although a smaller twin-turbo 4.0-liter V-8 said to be in the works is likely to be fitted, and at least two different power outputs are expected, as evidenced by the different exhaust pipes on the prototypes.
+A new twin-turbo 4.0-liter V-8 said to be in the works is likely to be fitted, and at least two different power outputs are expected, as evidenced by the different exhaust tips on the prototypes.
 The most potent should offer upwards of 600 horsepower.
 AMG’s seven-speed SPEEDSHIFT dual-clutch ‘box, meanwhile, will handle gear changes.
 It will be mounted at the rear to help even out the weight distribution.
 Note, the 4.0-liter engine is expected to feature in a new C63 AMG as well